-- 5.1.1 Loading and servicing can impact the efficiency of on-site operations, road safety, congestion levels on surrounding roads and the amenity of the area. - 5.1.2 Loading and servicing requirements may be unique to a site.
-Activities should be arranged to minimise, while aiming to avoid and adverse impacts on the site and surrounding areas.
-Where loading and servicing provision is required, clear signs must be provided to avoid being utilised as an overflow parking area for cars. - 5.1.3 Development proposals should make provision for loading and servicing activities as follows: - Demonstrate that loading and servicing activities for the site can occur without disruption to pedestrians, cyclists and vehicles; both on and off the site. - Where no designated areas/bays are provided on-site for loading and servicing activities, the applicant must demonstrate the procedure of loading and servicing.
-This can be presented in a delivery servicing plan, or parking management plan. - 5.1.4 In considering planning applications, the council will control the hours of delivery and/or define routes for delivery activities.
+- 5.1.4 Development proposals must make provision for loading and servicing activities as follows: - Demonstrate that loading and servicing activities for the site can occur without disruption to pedestrians, cyclists and vehicles both on and off the site; - Where no designated areas/bays are provided on-site for loading and servicing activities, the applicant must demonstrate the procedure of loading and servicing.
+This can be presented in a delivery servicing plan, or parking management plan. - 5.1.5 In considering planning applications, the council will control the hours of delivery and/or define routes for delivery activities.
 This reinforces the council's aim of minimising intrusion and disturbance and/or limiting the impact of deliveries on the road network.
-Out of peak hours, deliveries are the default for all loading and servicing arrangements within Zone A and Zone B. - 5.1.5 As demand for last-mile deliveries grows the council recognises the need for freight consolidation and consolidation centres.To support this the council encourages the use of newer and quieter delivery vehicles, particularly e-cargo bikes, as well as collaboration between logistic providers.

-5.1.6 Further advice on service vehicle provision can be found in the Freight Transport Association's publication "Designing for Deliveries".
+Out of peak hours, deliveries are the default for all loading and servicing arrangements within Zones A and B. - 5.1.6 As demand for last-mile deliveries grows the council recognises the need for freight consolidation and consolidation centres.
+To support this the council encourages the use of newer and quieter delivery vehicles, particularly e-cargo bikes, as well as collaboration between logistic providers. - 5.1.7 Further advice on service vehicle provision can be found in the Freight Transport Association's publication "Designing for Deliveries".